pyphs/pyphs/docs/website/pages/home.rst

 2. Perform graph analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the netlist file directory, run the following python code to process netlist analysis:
+Run the following python code from the netlist file directory:

 .. code:: python